birkoss/ukulele-ionic2/readme.md

 Chord in DataProvider
 =====================

-* Chords - See how to specify alternate name

 * Remove the method in the Component and generate variable (to optimise)

 * Fix the chord-name when they are in English, to remove the space "A m" to "Am"